TYPO3-Solr/ext-solr/Documentation/Frontend/Languages.rst

 The configuration of the connection between solr cores and sites is done in typoscript.

-The following typoscript snipped shows and example how configure multiple languages for the introduction package (EN, DE and DA):
+The following typoscript snipped shows an example how to configure multiple languages for the introduction package (EN, DE and DA):

 |